 The best thing you can do is get recommendations from people you know.
 Get in touch with any of your friends or friends-of-friends who have visited Halong Bay and ask them which company they used.
 Even if they had a terrible time, it’ll help you narrow down the list of companies you look at.

 When you’re talking to a friend, make sure they’ve got the same travel ethos as you do.
-What I mean by that is, if you like to go first class, five-stay luxury the whole way, don’t go asking your backpacking mate which cruise they took.
+What I mean by that is, if you like to go first class, five-star luxury the whole way, don’t go asking your backpacking mate which cruise they took.

 Decide on your budget